- What is Community Benefits Agreement, or CBA?

 (source: Julian Goss, Community Benefits Agreements: Definitions, Values, and Legal Enforcement, Journal of Affordable Housing, Vol 17:1-2, Fall 2007/Winter 2008.
 Also see: Good Jobs First and the California Partnership for Working Families, “Community Benefits Agreements: Making Development Projects Accountable,” 2005.)

 The TCBN defines community involvement as going beyond public consultation and into direct engagement on a development project.
 We expect that an “involved” community group will be recognized by the project’s principle parties (the public sponsor or developer and the contractor) as a partner with roles in the design, implementation, performance monitoring, enforcement and overall evaluation for a development project on matters relating to the community benefits that have been mutually agreed as project objectives.

-On July 18 2019, after three long years, the City of Toronto has adopted a new landmark Community Benefits Framework which will create more opportunities for training and well paying careers in the trades through Apprenticeships with hard targets for hiring Toronto residents from historically disadvantaged communities and equity seeking groups.
+On July 18 2019, almost four years after City Council approved the TO Prosperity: Toronto Poverty Reduction Strategy, the City of Toronto adopted a new landmark Community Benefits Framework which will create more opportunities for training and well paying careers in the trades through Apprenticeships with hard targets for hiring Toronto residents from historically disadvantaged communities and equity seeking groups.
 In addition, the framework will create more opportunities for local, diverse owned businesses and social enterprises to access City contracts through social procurement.

 The community benefits framework will apply to:

 - City Led Projects - Construction projects of the City and its Divisions, Agencies, and Corporations

 - City Owned Land - As requirements within leases on City-owned land (e.g. Real Estate Services, CreateTO, Housing Now Affordable Housing Initiatives)

 - Financial Incentive - Where the City is providing a financial incentive for a new private development project